andrasq/node-docs/promises-guide.md

 - `create` A new promise is created in the `pending` state

-- `fulfill` Settle the promise with a fulfillment value in the terminal state "resolved"
+- `fulfill` Settle the promise with a fulfillment value in the terminal state "fulfilled"

 - `reject` Settle the promise with a rejection reason in the terminal state "rejected"